 Enjoy the ride from Westerkerk to Vondelpark, biking through the well-known areas of the Nine Streets and Jordaan.
 You will find fashionable boutiques and cosy cafes to spend some quality time with yourself.
 Biking in the bustling city streets is different from biking in a park.

 Vondelpark is massive and exploring it on a bike is better than on foot.
 The calm surroundings of Vondelparkmakes it a relaxing place for an afternoon siesta.
-Enjoy the evening in Vondelpark reading a book or watching the interesting street acts or just biking around the park savouring the mother nature.
+Enjoy the evening in Vondelpark reading a book or watching the interesting street acts or just biking around the park savouring mother nature.

 Red Light District

 Get ready to uncover the history of prostitution in Amsterdam on foot in the Red Light District.
-It is natural to be a little apprehensive of walking around the Red Light District, but you’d be amazed at how professional and safely guarded the locality is.
+It is natural to be a little apprehensive about walking around the Red Light District, but you’d be amazed at how professional and safely guarded the locality is.

 If you are unsure of walking around the area alone, you can join a walking tour organized by various operators.
 They’re priced anywhere between 15-25 euros.